 15.01. - Disbursements.
-Except as otherwise provided by this chapter, all disbursements from the county treasury shall be made by bank check signed by the county treasurer and the county clerk upon authority of vouchers, certificates, payrolls and public assistance rolls approved by the department of administration of the comptroller and filed with the county clerk
+Except as otherwise provided by this chapter, all disbursements from the county treasury shall be made by bank check signed by the county treasurer and the county clerk upon authority of vouchers, certificates, payrolls and public assistance rolls approved by the office of the comptroller and filed with the county clerk

 15.02. - Purchase orders and contracts.
 Purchase orders or contracts shall be issued in advance for all purchases where called for by the ordinance on purchasing.
-All copies of purchase orders and contracts shall be submitted to the department of administration office of the comptroller where all purchase orders and contracts that do not exceed the respective appropriations against which the same are properly chargeable shall be posted to such accounts before release of said purchase orders and contracts to vendors, and all copies thereof shall be marked "appropriations encumbered."
+All copies of purchase orders and contracts shall be submitted to the office of the comptroller_where all purchase orders and contracts that do not exceed the respective appropriations against which the same are properly chargeable shall be posted to such accounts before release of said purchase orders and contracts to vendors, and all copies thereof shall be marked "appropriations encumbered."
 Any purchase order or contract which exceeds the respective appropriations against which it is properly chargeable shall be returned to the issuing agent with the notation "insufficient funds" and shall not be issued to the vendor until sufficient funds have been provided therefor.
-An auditing copy of the purchase order or contract, for which funds have been appropriated, shall be retained by the department of administration office of the comptroller for subsequent audit of invoice(s) issued against said purchase order or contract.
+An auditing copy of the purchase order or contract, for which funds have been appropriated, shall be retained by the office of the comptroller for subsequent audit of invoice(s) issued against said purchase order or contract.

 15.03. - County board resolution directing payment.
-Whenever the county board, by resolution, directs the proper county officers to make a payment(s), the department of administration office of the comptroller shall prepare and execute a voucher in the name of the authorized payee(s), and show on said voucher the proper reference to the respective resolution authorizing the payment.
+Whenever the county board, by resolution, directs the proper county officers to make a payment(s), office of the comptroller shall prepare and execute a voucher in the name of the authorized payee(s), and show on said voucher the proper reference to the respective resolution authorizing the payment.